NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 All of the official Buidler plugins have already been migrated to Hardhat.

-Some community-built plugins, haven't been migrated yet.
+Some community-built plugins haven't been migrated yet.
 If you are using one of those, you have to temporarily disable them.

 You can find which plugins have been updated in [the Plugins section](https://hardhat.org/plugins).